yenchen21/jekyll-now/about.md

 ### About Me

-I am currently a third year Computer Science undergraduate student at the University of Texas at Austin.
+I am currently a fourth year Computer Science undergraduate student at the University of Texas at Austin.

 ### Contact me